 Your Prenuptial Agreement is Unique to Your Situation

 A prenuptial agreement is uniquely tailored to your future marriage, and can be structured to reflect what is important to you and your future spouse.
 And, if you are already married, it is not too late.
 You can similarly make a postnuptial agreement that accomplishes the same goals and objectives as the prenuptial agreement.
 A qualified Long Island matrimonial law attorney can walk you through all of the issues and potential pitfalls so that you can make sure the postnuptial agreement protects both of you.

 Contact an Experienced Long Island Family Law Attorney with Prenuptial Agreement Questions

-If you have questions about a prenuptial or postnuptial agreement, contact the Family Law Office of Robert E. Hornberger, Esq., P.C. at 631-923-1910 to schedule your free initial consultations.
+If you have questions about a prenuptial or postnuptial agreement, contact the Family Law Office of Hornberger Verbitsky, P.C. at 631-923-1910 to schedule your free initial consultations.
 Our experienced attorneys would be happy to answer your questions and assist you.

 Download Your Free New York Divorce Guide